-We have temporarily closed our non-essential offices and facilities, including our corporate headquarters, and a large number of employees are now working remotely.
+Our non-essential offices and facilities remain closed to our non-essential employees, including our corporate headquarters, and a large number of employees continue to work remotely.
 In addition to this potentially hindering productivity, our sales force typically operates by meeting in person with customers to discuss our products.
 As many hospitals are currently restricting access to their facilities to essential personnel, this may negatively affect demand for our products by limiting the ability of our sales personnel to negotiate new and maintain existing contracts with customers.
 We may also experience significant reductions in demand for certain products as our health care customers re-prioritize the treatment of patients, delay elective procedures and shift resources and operations to fight COVID-19 and the complications it causes.
+For example, during the second quarter of 2020, we have experienced lower demand from hospital customers for our Infusion Consumables and IV Solutions due to COVID-19.
 Additionally, the COVID-19 pandemic will potentially adversely affect our distributors as they may not be able to maintain the current levels of sales.
 As such, the impacts of COVID-19 on our sales force and our distributors could have a material adverse effect on our business, results of operations, financial condition and cash flows.